-Choose how long you want to keep Webex messages, whiteboards, and shared files.
+Choose how long you want to keep Webex App messages, whiteboards, and shared files.

-Choose how long you want to keep Webex Meetings recordings, transcripts, and highlights.
+Choose how long you want to keep Webex App Meetings recordings and information related to completed meetings.

 - Does the retention policy apply to the entire org?

 Yes.
 Once it is set for Space Messaging, it applies to all spaces created by users of the org, messages sent and content shared in those spaces.
-Similarly, once it is set for meetings, it applies to all Meetings sites' recordings, transcripts, and highlights.
+Similarly, once it is set for meetings, it applies to all Meetings sites' recordings and information related to completed meetings.